WojciechKretowicz/weles/README.md

 model = train(model, task)
 ```

-To upload the model to the base you need to import client package and pass classifier, its name that will be visible in the **vimo**, training dataset with target column as last one with column names and its name.
+To upload the model to the base you need to import client package and pass classifier, its name that will be visible in the **vimo**, its description, tags, training dataset with target column as last one with column names, its name, its description, your user name and password.
 Names should be unique.

 ```
 library('vimo')

-upload(model, "example_model", iris, "example_data", "Description of the model", "Description of the dataset")
+upload(model, 'example_model', 'This is an example model.', c('example', 'easy'), iris, 'example_data', 'This is an example data', 'Example user', 'example_password')
 ```

 In this moment *model* is being uploaded to the **vimo**.
 If requested environment had not been already created in the **vimo**, it will be created.
 During this time your R sesion will be suspended.
 Multithreading is being under development.

 ### Summary

 You can also pass your model as the path (must contain **/** sign to *R* *.rds* file.
-Training data parameter can be a path to *.csv* file or *hash* of already uploaded dataset in the **vimo**.
+Training data parameter can be a path to *.csv* file (must constain **/** sign) or *hash* of already uploaded dataset in the **vimo**.
 It is recommended to upload only numerical data.
 Please, have loaded in your namespace only packages that are required to make a model.

 ## Reading an info about model